How Can I Sue Ocwen?

 Years ago, banks held their own mortgages.
-You borrowed money from a bank and for the next twenty years would make your payments to that same bank.
+You borrowed money from a bank and for the next thirty years would make your payments to that same bank.
 No more.
 Most residential mortgages are sold immediately after closing.
 They are purchased by institutional investors and pooled into a trust.
 The trust then chooses who will service the loan.

 As a servicer, Ocwen gets paid by the holder of the note.
 In home mortgage cases, that means the trust that purchased the loan from the original lender.

 Ocwen also makes money from the charges it passes on to homeowners.
-That means late payment fees, force places insurance, property maintenance, title searches and the like.
+That means late payment fees, force placed insurance, property maintenance, title searches and the like.
 In the words of one expert, “Because servicers are permitted to retain ancillary fees, they have an incentive to charge borrowers as much in fees as they can, even if the fees are not provided for by the mortgage loan documents or a direct contract.”